singhenso/NYU-Tandon-Bridge-Winter-2021-17-Weeks/week_1/module_2/number_systems.md

 1. N in base b &#x2192; N in decimal
 2. N in decimal &#x2192; N in base B

-This method allows you to convert numbers to different bases.
+This method allows you to convert numbers to different bases..

 #### 1. N in base b &#x2192; N in decimal